Nivac05/Google-lens-ditto/README.md

 *Google Lens Ditto – Powered by Gemini API*

 This project is a Google Lens–like clone built using the Gemini API, designed to process images, extract insights, and provide contextual search results.
-It replicates the core idea of “point, capture, and understand” by combining computer vision with LLM-powered reasoning.
+It replicates the core idea of “point, capture, and understand” by combining computer vision with LLM-powered reasoning, this is created to serve as an addon for fashion aps.

 🚀 Features